jsanahuja/php-peer-server/README.md

 > `banned` notifies that you have been banned from the room.

-> `unbanned` notifies that you have been unbanned from the room.

 > `call(callId)` requests an offer for the call

 > `offer(callId, offer)` sends and offer and requires an answer